pachyderm/pachyderm/doc/cookbook/splitting.md

 ## Specifying a Header or Footer

-Additionally, if your data has a common header or footer, you can specify these manually via `pachctl put-header` or `pachctl put-footer`.
-This is helpful for CSV data.
+Additionally, if your data has a common header or footer, you can specify them manually by using `pachctl put-header` or `pachctl put-footer`.
+This functionality is helpful for CSV data.

-To do this, you need to specify the header and footer in the `_parent directory_` of your data.
-By specifying the header or footer or both you are embedding them into the directory.
-Then Pachyderm applies that header or footer or both to all the files in that directory.
+To do this, you need to specify a header and footer in the `_parent directory_` of your data.
+By specifying a header or footer or both, you are embedding them into the directory.
+Then, Pachyderm applies that header or footer or both to all the files in that directory.

-The example below demonstrates splitting of an CSV file with a header and then setting the header explicitly.
+The example below demonstrates the splitting of a CSV file with a header and then setting the header explicitly.
-Once you set the header, whenever you get a file under that directory, the header is applied.
+After you set the header, whenever you get a file under that directory, the header is applied.
 You can still use glob patterns to get all the data under the directory.
 In that case, the header is still applied.